The best online banks in Canada can help you save $200 or more per year in bank fees!

 Best Online Bank Accounts in Canada FAQ

 Yes, you can open a virtual or online bank account by visiting the bank’s website and completing their application.
-Typically, you will need to provide your basic personal information as well as your social insurance number.
+Typically, you will need to provide your basic personal information and social insurance number.

-EQ Bank offers the best online banking in Canada if you are looking to open a high interest savings or hybrid account.
+EQ Bank offers the best online banking in Canada if you want to open a high-interest savings or hybrid account.
 For free online chequing accounts, the best options are Simplii and Tangerine.

 The best virtual bank in Canada for savings is EQ Bank.
 For general banking, the best virtual banks are Simplii Financial and Tangerine Bank.